 Delegates will hear from government representatives, key funders, outstanding providers and those looking to move the sector forward and address the big issues of the day.
-Join over 150 careers professionals as they ask the questions: How well are we currently doing?
+Join fellow careers professionals as they ask the questions: How well are we currently doing?
 What more can be done to improve outcomes?
 What does the future hold for CEIAG in our schools and colleges?

 - The Rt Hon Anne Milton MP, Minister of State for Apprenticeships and Skills and Minister for Women, DfE

 - Claudia Harris, CEO, The Careers & Enterprise Company

 - Dr Siobhan Neary, RCDP, Associate Professor and Head of the International Centre for Guidance Studies (iCeGS), Institute of Education, University of Derby

 - Stephen Cole, Head of Careers Strategy, CITB